 Which approach for product risk rating do you prefer?

 - 1. Firms define own methodology within principles set by regulator - 2.
-The regulator defines the methodology with input from the Profession - 3.
+Methodology fully defined by regulator - 3.
 No risk rating needed, only illustrate the variability of potential outcomes

 Needs based selling (NBS) - implications